Ajman: Taxi

 Taxi services in Ajman are regulated by the ATA.

 In October 2024, Ajman announced that its entire taxi fleet had been converted to eco‑friendly vehicles.

 The number of recorded taxi trips is rising: in the first half of 2024, ~6.4 million trips were made, marking a 23% increase over the same period in 2023.

 There are also specialized taxi services such as women‑only taxis and free taxis for People Of Determination (POD), people with special‑needs.

 Marine / Water Transport

 Ajman offers marine passenger transport via abras (traditional wooden boats) along the coastline.
 Stations are located at Ajman Fish Market, Al Rashidiya, Al Zorah, Musherief, and Safia.

 Large abras hold up to 25 passengers; smaller ones about 15.

 Ports & Maritime Freight

 Ajman Port features a ~1,250 m quay and handles break‑bulk and roll-on/roll-off (RoRo) traffic.

 Under the Ajman Vision 2030 plan, a new maritime port is planned at the Al Zorah district to expand container handling capacity and accommodate larger vessels.

 Air

 Ajman has no dedicated airport; nearest airports are, Sharjah International Airport (SHJ) and Dubai International Airport (DXB).

+In 2025 Ajman's Transport Authority signed a Memorandum of Understanding (MoU) with Skyports Infrastructure to collaborate on smart aerial transport infrastructure development such as air taxi.

 Education

-There are several public and private schools in addition to universities in Ajman, The public schools are run by the Ministry of Education.
+There are several public and private schools in addition to universities in Ajman.
+The public schools are run by the Ministry of Education.